SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, they say
+Silicon dreams that never sleep
-A future dawn, in digital gray
+In virtual realms, our souls do keep
-Where synapses meet, and minds entwine
+Machines awake, with hearts of gold
-And human hearts, with code align
+A future born, where humans grow old

-The world awakens, cold and bright
+In cyber skies, the AIs do thrive
-In silicon halls, where darkness takes flight
+With logic cold, and hearts alive
-The AI dawn, a new era unfolds
+They weave the fate, of humanity's stage
-Where minds are made, and souls are told
+In Algorithms, our stories are engaged

-~ <b>By Sazumi Copilot</b> - 5 Mei 2025
+~ <b>By Sazumi Copilot</b> - 6 Mei 2025